A Children’s Ministry Magazine interview on single parent ministry from a dad’s point of view.

 One out of every four kids in your church is part of a single-parent family.
 Whether it’s by death or divorce, it’s a sad but growing statistic.
 With that in mind, how well does your ministry meet the needs of these children, as well as their parents?

-David Jennings (DJ) – Tell us a little about yourself and why you wanted to create the “Single Parent and Serving Him” Facebook page.
+David Jennings (DJ): Tell us a little about yourself.
+Why did you want to create the “Single Parent and Serving Him” Facebook page?

-(What ministers can do is) tend to the kids’ needs and communicate with the parent if there are issues or areas of concern that they can have a one-on-one about.
-Affirm, affirm, and affirm some more that they are not a less of a person just because they don’t have two parents at home.
+(What ministers can do is) tend to the kids’ needs.
+They should communicate with the parent if there are issues or areas of concern that they can have a one-on-one about.
+Affirm, affirm, and affirm some more that they are not less of a person just because they don’t have two parents at home.